TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 There are :ref:`TSconfig options for permissions <t3tsconfig:useroptions>` corresponding to each group.

-The following caches exist in the TYPO3 CMS Core:
+The following caches exist in the TYPO3 Core:

 - `core`